jfbarthelemy/TensND.jl/README.md

 - `init_spherical(coords = (symbols("θ", real = true), symbols("ϕ", real = true), symbols("r", positive = true)); canonical = false)`
 - `init_rotated(coords = symbols("θ ϕ ψ", real = true); canonical = false)`

-The option `canonical` specifies whether the vector are expressed in the canconical basis or directly in the rotated basis.
+The option `canonical` specifies whether the vector is expressed as a tensor with components in the canonical basis or directly in the rotated basis.
+The second option (ie `canonical = false` by default) is often preferable for further calculations in the rotated basis.

 ```julia
 julia> (x, y, z), (𝐞₁, 𝐞₂, 𝐞₃), ℬ = init_cartesian() ;